 Soccer Substitution Rules

-Soccer is a competitive game played between two teams, each team can have up to 11 players on the field during the run of play.
-What happens if a player gets injured or needs a break?
-Since soccer games last 90 minutes in professional leagues, it makes sense that these same 11 players don't play the entire game.
+Soccer is a competitive game played between two teams where each team can have up to 11 players on the field during the run of play.
+But what happens if a player gets injured or tired during a match?
+Since soccer games last 90 minutes in professional leagues, and the clock rarely stops, it makes sense that these same 11 players don't play the entire game.

-A substitute is a player who is brought into the game from the bench sometime during the game.
-The substitute takes the place of one of the starting 11 players, while the subbed off player is removed from the rest of the game.
+A substitute is a player who is brought into the game from the bench during the game.
+The substitute takes the place of one of the 11 players on the field, while the subbed-off player is removed for the rest of the game.
 Players who are about to come into the game via substitution may be found warming up along the touchlines out of the field of play.

 When Does A Substitution Happen In Soccer?

 In soccer, teams are only allowed to make substitutions during a stoppage of play, which includes halftime.